ayushsth/Monstercat-Clone-React/README.md

+# Monstercat Webpage clone with React and Embla Carousel

+For this project, Embla Carousel was used.
+Embla Carousel is a lightweight carousel library with fluid motion and great swipe precision.
+It is a 100% open source and dependency free library.

 ## Live Link
 https://monstercat-clone-react.vercel.app/

-# Monstercat Webpage clone with React and Embla Carousel

-# Tech Stack
+## Tech Stack
 1) React.js
 2) Embla Carousel
 3) CSS

-## About this Project

-For this project, Embla Carousel was used.
-Embla Carousel is a lightweight carousel library with fluid motion and great swipe precision.
-It is a 100% open source and dependency free library.

 ## Features